Skip to main content

-Nuisance odors from neighbors, such as cooking smells, cigarette smoke, and pet messes, can be more than just annoyances.
+Nuisance odors from neighbors (such as cooking smells, cigarette smoke, and pet messes) can be more than just annoyances.
 They may legally qualify as nuisances if they substantially and unreasonably interfere with your use of your property.
-This is determined by state statutes and can vary if you live in an apartment complex versus a single-family home.
-If odors persist and affect your living conditions, legal steps can be taken, starting with speaking to a property manager or landlord, and escalating to legal action if necessary.
+This is determined by state law and vary if you live in an apartment versus a single-family home.

-What can you do if the neighbors cook strong-smelling food every day?
-What if other strong smells like cigarette smoke, marijuana, or pet urine are wafting through the vents?
-Do you have any legal rights, or are you stuck smelling your neighbor’s odors until your lease expires?
+But what can you do if the neighbors cook strong-smelling food every day?
+Or if other strong smells like cigarette smoke, marijuana, or pet urine waft through the vents?
+You may wonder about your legal rights and if you’re stuck smelling your neighbor’s orders until your lease expires or they move out.

 Even if you don’t share walls with your neighbors, unpleasant smells can still find their way into your home.
 This article discusses what you can do about it, both in an apartment building and a single-family home.